dsibiski/react-native-hybrid-app-examples/README.md

-# React Native Embedded App Example
+# React Native Hybrid App Examples
 A collection of examples for using React Native in an existing iOS application

 ### Concepts